SauceBucket/BeatmapSharing/README.md

 # BeatmapSync
-A attempt at pulling maps en masse from osu beatmap mirror websites
+A attempt at pulling maps en masse from server

 Firsty, this was made for windows, have 0 idea if it will work for mac/linux but I see no reason why it shouldn't other than file manip garbage